 About Search Engine Optimization

-- Configuring SEO reporting within Google Analytics.
+- Configure SEO reporting within Google Analytics.

-Using the SEO Reports in Analytics
+The SEO reports in Analytics show:

 - Queries users typed to reach your site

 - Number of impressions of your website's URLs in search results pages